 750 C.E.

-The earliest surviving manuscript preserving the Mark, Luke, and John anti-Marcionite prologues as a collected set appears in the 8th century in the Latin West.
+The earliest surviving manuscript to preserve the Mark, Luke, and John anti-Marcionite prologues as a collected set dates to the 8th century in the Latin West.
 By this time, their original polemical context had receded, and they functioned as standardized Gospel prefaces within the Vulgate tradition.
 Their preservation demonstrates how 3rd-century anti-Marcionite canon defense became embedded in later manuscript culture.

 780 C.E.

-Nestorian Patriarch Timothy I sent the Arab monk Shubhalishoʿ into Daylam, Persia, specifically to convert the Marcionite Christian community that existed there.
+Nestorian Patriarch Timothy I sent the Arab monk Shubhalishoʿ to Daylam, Persia, specifically to convert the Marcionite Christian community there.

 987 C.E.

-Ibn al-Nadīm completes the Fihrist and reports that Marcionites were still extant—described as numerous in Khurāsān and publicly known—while also noting that they possessed distinctive books and a recognizable script tradition, among the latest pre-modern notices of a living Marcionite community.
+Ibn al-Nadīm completes the Fihrist and reports that Marcionites were still extant—described as numerous in Khurāsān and publicly known—and notes that they possessed distinctive books and a recognizable script tradition, among the latest pre-modern notices of a living Marcionite community.

 1000 C.E.